Alon Sariel

 Alon Sariel (אלון שריאל; born 11 May 1986 in Beersheba, Israel) is an Israeli mandolinist, lutenist and conductor.

 Early musical education

 Alon Sariel was born in Beersheba, Israel, the youngest of five siblings.
-He started playing the mandolin at the age of eight as student of Dora Bartik at the Beersheba Conservatory.
+He started playing the mandolin at the age of eight as a student of Dora Bartik at the Beersheba Conservatory.
 Due to a sabbatical year of his father at the University of Caltech, Pasadena, Alon spent a year in Los Angeles with his family, where he was exposed to the Bluegrass mandolin style.
 Returning to Israel at the age of 13, he continued his musical education in the mandolin class of Lev Khaimovich at the Beersheba Conservatory, as well as music literature and theory with Mila Kosorovitzky, Gila Wolfson and Larisa Smoliar.
 For some years he also attended piano and percussion classes from Fania Eisenberg and Vadim Galil at the conservatory.
 At this stage, Sariel received a mandolin made by Arik Kerman, an instrument which would accompany him for almost 20 years.